 But never fear, the RadioTimes.com team is on hand to recommend 15 of the very best Simpsons episodes (in no particular order) now streaming on Disney+ – this lot are certain to provoke a belly laugh or two, and maybe even cause you to shed the odd tear…

-If you haven’t already signed up to Disney Plus you can still get free trial or subscribe for either £5.99 a month or £59.99 a year’s subscription.
+If you haven’t already signed up to Disney Plus you can subscribe for £5.99 a month or £59.99 a year’s subscription.

 1. Homer the Great

 Homer stumbles across a secret society in Springfield, the Stonecutters, and ends up becoming their glorious leader after a birthmark sees him hailed as the “Chosen One” whose arrival was foretold by the ancient scriptures.

 ‘Homer the Great’ is a perfect Simpsons episode, a shining example of everything the show does so well – there’s brilliant one-liners (“Remove the stone of shame… attach the stone of triumph!”), amazing pay-offs and recurring gags (“Sorry, no Homers!”), a superb guest performance (from Patrick Stewart as Stonecutters leader Number One) and moments of real heart (Homer reconciling with his family at the end).

 Plus, it features one of the show’s finest ever Homer moments, in which he tries to lie about stalking Lenny and Carl and ends up accidentally spilling the truth.
 Pure gold. – Morgan Jeffery

 How to spend $3 million?
 That’s the nice problem facing Springfield, after Mr Burns pays a hefty fine for dumping nuclear waste in the town.